Vox AC30: copper and grey panels, Celestion blues and silvers

 Serial number 15513 B - currently in the UK

 Chassis assembled by Burndept; chassis number 08264.
 Grey panel; Parmeko transformers.
-In the preamp, Mullard mustard caps with "B/64" and "B4N" date codes = second quarter of 1964; and main filter cap dated "VG" = July 1964.
+In the preamp, Mullard mustard caps with "B/64" and "B4N" date codes = second quarter of 1964 for their manufacture; and main filter cap dated "VG" = July 1964.
 The cabinet is covered in black textured vinyl; metal vents; original speakers replaced.

 Serial number 15541 B - currently in the UK